federico-requena/content/src/content/lesson/making-react-components.md

 ## The Component Props (properties)

 Sometimes a component needs dynamic information to display.
 For example, we need our `<Navbar />` component to show the list of available links and the brand’s logo.
-We can include that information within the call of the `<Navbar />` component just the same way as we do in HTML tags.
+We can include that information within the call of the `<Navbar />` component just as we do in HTML tags.

 ```jsx
 <Navbar foo="bar" foo2="bar2" />